 There are two churches in Rome dedicated to Saint Agnes, a very popular early fourth century martyr.
 The best-known of the two, the Sant’Agnese in Agone, can be found on the Piazza Novana in the historical centre of Rome.
-This is the site of the Stadium of Domitianus, where according to tradition Agnes was executed.
+This is the site of the ancient Stadium of Domitianus, where according to tradition Agnes was executed.
 The other church can be found outside the walls – fuori le Mura – and is, in my view, of much greater historical interest.
 It is located on the Via Nomentana, some two kilometres from the Porta Pia.
 This is quite far from the centre of Rome, and as a result, not many tourists visit the Sant’Agnese fuori le Mura.
 This is of course good news for history enthusiasts.
 The best way to get there is to take Bus 60 from the Piazza Venezia, which will drop you off near the church.

 The Constantinian basilica

 Tradition dictates that Agnes was a young Roman woman, perhaps just twelve years old, who was martyred in 304 during anti-Christian persecutions.
 As a Roman citizen she would have been beheaded with the sword, but the story of her life was embellished in later centuries.
 She was said to have been paraded naked before a hostile crowd, with her hair miraculously growing longer to cover her breasts and nether regions.
-We can dismiss this version of events and still assume that she was a real person.
+We can dismiss this version of events and still accept that she was a real person.
 The name ‘Agnes’ means ‘pure’ in Greek, but it was quickly associated with the Latin word agnus, meaning ‘lamb’.
 Saint Agnes is often depicted with a lamb in Christian art.
 Although this is not the case in the apse mosaic of the Sant’Agnese (see below), every year on 21 January – Saint Agnes’ feast day – lambs are blessed here.
 They are subsequently taken to the Santa Cecilia in Trastevere to be shorn.
 The wool is then used for weaving new pallia for the Pope and newly appointed archbishops.

 It is not entirely clear whether it was Constantine himself or his daughter who gave the order to construct the Constantinian basilica.
 If Constantine himself was responsible, he must have commissioned the basilica before 330, when he moved to Constantinople.
-However, information at the site itself suggests that Constantina had the building erected between 338 and 351, when she moved to Antiochia with her second husband Gallus.
+However, information at the site itself suggests that Constantina had the building erected between 338 and 351, before she moved to Antiochia with her second husband Gallus.
 Although the basilica is ruined, its remains are very impressive.
 The building must have been huge once, measuring some 98 by 40 metres.
 The remains are now hemmed in between tennis courts, a football pitch, trees and the Santa Costanza, now a church, but previously a mausoleum for Constantina and her sister Helena.

 It can be difficult to get a good view of the basilica.
 In fact, I had to climb a wall near the Santa Costanza to see it.
 I highly recommend looking up the basilica on Google Maps, so that it can be viewed from above.
 It is also a good idea to walk to the Via Bressanone behind the basilica, which is the best spot to admire the remains of the semi-circular end.
 It looks to be pretty intact, although whatever decorative elements were once there are now all gone.
 Whether the building was entirely roofed is up for debate.
 It is plausible that in fact only the aisles were covered.